plfa/plfa.github.io/README.md

  - *On Windows*.
 See the [GNU Emacs downloads page][emacs] for instructions.

 Make sure that you are able to open, edit, and save text files with your installation.
-The [tour of Emacs][emacstour] page on the GNU Emacs site describes how to access the tutorial within your Emacs installation.
+The [tour of Emacs][emacs-tour] page on the GNU Emacs site describes how to access the tutorial within your Emacs installation.

 Agda ships with the editor support for Emacs built-in, so if you’ve installed Agda, all you have to do to configure Emacs is run:
 ```bash